frandylion/CoolPhoneWebApp/README.md

 Setup the database:
   1. Starting in the base directory (the one that contains this file), open the postgreSQL cli.
-  2. Initialize the `phone` database using the provided `database.sql` script:
+  2. Initialize the `phone` database and `dbs05` rolee using the provided `database.sql` script:
       `\i database.sql`
-  3. Connect to the `phone` database as user `dbs05`:
-      `\c phone dbs05`
-  4. Initialiaze the database tables using the `phone.sql` script:
-      `\i phone.sql`
-  5. Optionally, use the `\dt` command to ensure the tables were created.
-  6. You can now exit the postgreSQL cli.
+  3. You can now exit the postgreSQL cli.

-### FIXME - possibly delete 3,4,5 once there is a gui button to run phone.sql. possibly just make

 Setup the server:
   1. Enter the `phone_app/` directory.